markkvba/bip-framework/ocp-framework-test-lib/README.md

 ## What is this test library project for? ##

-Test -lib test Automation Framework is customized to support testing the REST Services used by BIP applications.
+Test -lib test Automation Framework is customized to support testing the REST Services deployed on BIP platform.
 It supports testing of both REST and SOAP protocols with the help of REST Assured jars.
 Testing the APIs via Jayway REST- Assured tool is fast and lightweight.

 ## Dependencies:

 Rest assured - This is the Rest-Assured library itself.

        <groupId>io.rest-assured</groupId>
        <artifactId>rest-assured</artifactId>

 cucumber-java - a library that makes it easier for us to write and execute parameterized test.